-- 1. Construction of Private Pipelines.
-No person, business, firm, corporation or Company shall construct or operate a Private Pipeline without having fully complied with all the provisions of this ordinance. - 2.
-Permits Required.
-No person, business, firm, corporation or Company shall construct or operate a Private Pipeline without first obtaining both a special use permit and a building permit from Lee County. - 3.
+- 1. No person, business, firm, corporation or Company shall construct or operate a Private Pipeline without having fully complied with all the provisions of this ordinance. - 2.
+Permits Required: No person, business, firm, corporation or Company shall construct or operate a Private Pipeline without first obtaining both a special use permit and a building permit from Lee County. - 3.
 Special Use.
-A Private Pipeline may be permitted in all districts, except within Residential Zoning Districts or Platted Subdivisions, as a special use, in accordance with the following regulations and design standards.
+A Private Pipeline may be permitted in all districts, except within Residential Zoning Districts or Platted Subdivisions, as a special use, in accordance with the following regulations and performance standards.

-A petition for special use permit for a private pipeline must be on a form approved by the County Zoning Administrator and must be accompanied by:
+A petition for special use permit for a private pipeline must be on a form approved by the County Zoning Administrator.